Rabbi Isaac Elchanan Theological Seminary: History

 The first Jewish schools in New York were El Hayyim and Rabbi Elnathan's, on the Lower East Side.
 In 1896, several New York and Philadelphia rabbis agreed that a rabbinical seminary based on the traditional European yeshiva structure was needed to produce American rabbis who were fully committed to what would come to be called Orthodox Judaism.
 There were only two rabbinical seminaries in the United States, Hebrew Union College, which followed Reform Judaism, and the Jewish Theological Seminary, which was first affiliated with the more established Orthodox community in America and later Conservative Judaism.
 Bernard L. Levinthal and other leading Orthodox rabbis of the day founded the school, calling it the Rabbinical College of America (not related to the current institution of that name).
 In 1915, it merged with an elementary school, the Eitz Chaim Yeshiva, and its name was changed to Rabbi Isaac Elchanan Theological Seminary (RIETS), named after Yitzchak Elchanan Spektor, a Russian rabbi who died the year of the school's founding.
 Bernard Revel was appointed as head of the combined school.
-In 1916 it expanded to include a high school, the Talmudical Academy.
-In the late 1920s, the institution began a building campaign of US$5 million, announcing an institution called the "Yeshiva of America", later the "Yeshiva College of America", before finally settling simply on Yeshiva College.
+In 1916 it expanded to include a boy's high school, the Talmudical Academy.
+In the late 1920s, the institution began a building campaign of US$5 million, announcing an institution called the "Yeshiva of America", later the "Yeshiva College of America", before finally settling simply on Yeshiva College., which would be the undergraduate college for men of what later became Yeshiva University.
 In 1926, it bought a three-block site in Washington Heights, built its first building, and moved its operation there.
-As of 2018, that building continued to house the Yeshiva University (YU) affiliated high school, but all other operations had moved to other buildings on the expanded campus surrounding it.
+As of 2018, that building continued to house the Yeshiva University (YU) affiliated High School for Boys, but all other operations had moved to other buildings later constructed on the expanded campus surrounding it.